simonteozw/tp/docs/UserGuide.md

 | EMAIL| johndoe@gmail.com |
 | TAG | MA1101R, TA |

-<br>1.
-To add, type `C add n/John Doe p/98765432 e/johndoe@gmail.com t/MA1101R t/TA` into the command box.
+1. To add, type `C add n/John Doe p/98765432 e/johndoe@gmail.com t/MA1101R t/TA` into the command box.
-<br>2.
-Press `Enter` to execute.
+2. Press `Enter` to execute.
-<br>3.
-The result display will show the success message and you will see your new contact in the Contacts tab, and the MA1101R tab (if CODE field was filled).
+3. The result display will show the success message and you will see your new contact in the Contacts tab, and the MA1101R tab (if CODE field was filled).

 ![AddContactOutcome](images/UG/AddContactOutcome.png)
 _Figure 16 - Example outcome of adding a contact_

-### Edit
+### 5.4.3 Edit a Contact <a name="contact-edit"></a>
 After adding your new contact John Doe to TrackIt@NUS, maybe you realised you spelled his name wrong, or you want to update his phone number.
 The edit command is what you should use to do so.

 Format: `C edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [t/TAG]...`